finos/common-domain-model/CONTRIBUTING.rst

 - Review the `Rosetta Starter Guide <https://docs.rosetta-technology.io/core/0-welcome-to-rosetta.html>`_
 - Get approval of conceptual design from stakeholders (for large model change)

-For large model changes, or changes to core data types, it is recommended that the Contributor reviews the `CDM Governance Documentation <https://docs.rosetta-technology.io/cdm/readme.html#the-cdm-governance>`_ and follows these steps:
+For large model changes, or changes to core data types, it is recommended that the Contributor reviews the CDM Governance Principles and follows these steps:

 - **Define Use Case**: Identify and document one or more use cases with details (e.g., a sample trade).
 - **Draft Conceptual Design** (High Level): Draft a conceptual view showing the set of data types, their definitions (and/or sample attributes but not the whole set of attributes), their relationships to each other, and, if applicable, a workflow.